Baqend/guide/src/index.md

 </table>

-**Note:** that the returned properties may not all been shown up, since it depends on the requested scope.
+**Note:** that the returned properties depend on the requested scope.

 # Baqend Code